Copyright (c) 2025 Sigrun May,

 def _normalize_and_validate(cls, data: Any) -> Any:

-"""Normalize incoming raw_config BEFORE model construction.
+"""Normalize incoming data BEFORE model construction.

 """